kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-verify-otp.md

 3. Retrieving the user by email address
 4. Checking if the OTP code has expired (10-minute expiration)
 5. Verifying the OTP code against the stored hash
-6. Updating the user's email verification status
+6. Updating the appropriate verification status based on OTP purpose
 7. Clearing the OTP data from user meta
-8. Generating a JWT token for the user
-9. Returning the token and user information
+8. Returning success response

 ## Security Considerations